Where are your internships located?

 What will I gain from an internship with Equality Florida?

-Interns at Equality Florida will receive the unique opportunity to contribute to statewide LGBT equality.
+Interns at Equality Florida will receive the unique opportunity to contribute to statewide LGBTQ equality.
 Our interns gain valuable insight into local and state politics, knowledge of Florida public policy and current events, and the skills to organize effectively.

 Am I qualified for a Equality Florida internship?